-New Zealand Conference: Otago Highlanders, Wellington Hurricanes, Canterbury Crusaders, Waikato Chiefs, Auckland Blues
+* New Zealand Conference: Otago Highlanders, Wellington Hurricanes, Canterbury Crusaders, Waikato Chiefs, Auckland Blues.

 * Each team plays 16 matches.
 They face their conference opponents home and away and will take on eight of the remaining 10 sides in cross-pool matches.

-* Every team has two byes.
+* Each team has two bye weeks.

 * The three conference winners automatically qualify for the playoffs along with the next five highest-ranked teams on an overall table.

 * The highest-ranked winners of the quarter-finals host the semi-finals.

 * The competition started as the Super 12 in 1996, a year after rugby union became professional, and was expanded to 14 teams from 2006 and 15 in 2011 after the Melbourne Rebels were added.